 How to find good stories?

 It is about collecting stories of experiences that have contributed to the person you are today.
-Experiences that have had a major impact on your life.
+Experiences that have had a significant impact on your life.
 Your WHY was expressed when you were at your natural best.

-You can choose an event such as your first job or starting your first company, but it could also be something that was less obvious.
+You can choose an event such as your first job or starting your first company, but it could also be something less obvious.
 It can be an event that you are very proud of.
 Write them down so that you can quickly remember them during the WHY session.
 And write down as many details as possible.
 The more specific you are, the more you feel an emotional connection with your memory.
 This emotional connection will lead you to your WHY.

 Here are some questions that can help you recall events that have had a major impact on your life: